ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/04-BASHBasics.md

 > ~~~
 > {: .language-bash}
 >
-> Finally, what happens when you enter the following comment line in the command line?
->
-> And what happens when you enter this piece of BASH code in the command line?
+> Finally, what happens when you enter this piece of BASH code in the command line?
 > ~~~
 > # this is a comment
 > ~~~